ikreymer/pywb-webrecorder/README.md

 The config.yaml file contains the command lines for starting pywb and warcprox.
 Please refer to [warcprox README](https://github.com/internetarchive/warcprox/blob/master/README.rst) for command line options, such as changing the max WARC size or idle before rotating warcs, filenames, etc...

-uWSGI is used to run pywb but other WSGi containers can of course be used instead.
+uWSGI is used to run pywb but other WSGI containers can of course be used instead.

 #### A note on Dedup and Revisits